 The IHS fee requirement has been part of the UK immigration system since 2015.

 The vast majority of foreign nationals who apply for leave to enter or remain in the UK for more than six months will be required to pay an IHS fee to the UK Home Office as part of the immigration process.
 As the NHS is free at the point of use through taxpayer contributions, the rationale behind the IHS fee is that migrants must pay into the costs of the NHS system that they access.

 Funds collected from IHS fees are distributed amongst the four developed health administrations in Scotland, Wales, Northern Ireland, and Wales.
 This currently sits at an estimated £200 million per year and more than £1 billion since the introduction of the IHS fee in 2015.

 After the Brexit transition period, the system previously in place for European Economic Area (EEA) nationals seeking to move to the UK drastically change.
 EEA nationals will also be required to pay for the IHS fee as part of their respective immigration processes rather than be subject to free access to NHS treatment.

 You must pay the full IHS fee associated with the length of your visa or immigration status upfront at the point of submitting your application.
 By paying the IHS fee, you will have access to 24/7 emergency healthcare, can register with a GP to access non-emergency care, and request prescription medications.
-In England, you will have to pay £9.35 per item for some prescriptions.
-In Scotland, Wales, and Northern Ireland, prescriptions are free.

 How much is the IHS fee?

 The IHS fee is charged depending upon the length of your visa or immigration status.
 As such, the amount you will pay is dependent upon your specific situation.
-In general, you will have to pay the following amounts for your IHS fees:

 - £470 per year for applicants under the age of 18 at the point of application